A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Multimodal Representation

 \paragraph{Text as Training Objectives.} Some frameworks rely exclusively on document images as input to predict answers.
 Models such as mPLUG-DocOwl~\cite{mplugdocowl} and LLaVA-R~\cite{llavar}, built upon mPLUG-Owl~\cite{mplugowl}, demonstrate strong OCR capabilities and are further instruction-tuned on diverse VRDU benchmarks.
-Other approaches incorporate text recognition, detection, and spotting tasks~\cite{wang2023towards,unidoc,hrvda} to integrate text information.
-To better comprehend document hierarchical structure, \citet{mplugdocowl15,mplugdocowl2} propose a multi-grained text localization task, ranging from the word to the block level.
+Other approaches incorporate text recognition, detection, and spotting tasks~\cite{wang2023towards,unidoc} to integrate text information.
+To better understand the hierarchical structure of documents, \citet{mplugdocowl15,mplugdocowl2} propose a multi-grained text localization task spanning the word-to-block level.
 While these methods deliver robust results using only visual inputs, they place heavy demands on pretraining and fine-tuning.
 Additionally, high-resolution images are often necessary to accommodate extremely long visual sequences and to preserve fine-grained features~\cite{hrvda,texthawk}.